 Getting Started with Geekedu for Free

-For self-motivated students, we recommend checking out our blog.
-You'll find articles and tutorials written by Geekedu instructors and students.
+We invite motivated students to browse our blog.
+There you’ll find articles and tutorials written by Geekedu instructors and students.
 What better way to start learning than by seeing what other kids your age can do?
 Every kid who writes a tutorial for us started out in one of these free trial classes!

 Check out our free learning resources